-- The end of Block 8, Phase 1 signals the beginning of the USMLE Step 1 Review Period and end of JeffMD Phase 1 - Students are not required to attend Current Topics in Translational Research during this period, but are welcome to do so. - Academics - Students must successfully complete USMLE Step 1 prior to start of JeffMD Phase 2 Transition to Clerkships Intersession. - Students will join JCLS on the day that JeffMD Phase 2 Transition to Clerkships Intersession begins - Will register for GC 920, Research, using paper registration through MD/PhD office - Will resume participation in MD/PhD Curriculum, including GC 714, Current Topics in Translational Research - Students will declare mentor and PhD Program no later than the beginning of the Summer Semester, unless requiring an additional rotation
+- The end of Block 8, Phase 1 signals the beginning of the USMLE Step 1 Review Period and end of JeffMD Phase 1 - Students are not required to attend Current Topics in Translational Research during this period, but are welcome to do so. - Academics - Students must successfully complete USMLE Step 1 prior to start of JeffMD Phase 2 Transition to Clerkships Intersession. - Students will join JCLS on the day that JeffMD Phase 2 Transition to Clerkships Intersession begins - The students will be registered for GC 920 Research - The students will resume participation in MD/PhD Curriculum - Students will declare mentor and PhD Program no later June 30, unless requiring an additional rotation